isomerpages/moe-tampinespri/_moe-kindergarten/Our Learning Experiences.md

 Our Learning Experiences
 ========================

-Take a look at what a typical day in MK@Tampines Primary is like!
+Take a look at what a typical day in MK@Tampines is like!
 <iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" frameborder="0" title="YouTube video player" src="https://www.youtube.com/embed/tQa3PjbD2xM" height="315" width="560"></iframe>

 Want to find out more about MK experience?
 Click on the videos below to watch!